Oktoberfest Celebrations in the Raleigh Area

 Prost!
 Oktoberfest is a German beer-drinking festival and tradition that dates back more than 200 years; it's now held annually over the course of two weeks in late September and early October.
 And because the Raleigh area is no stranger to good beer and good times, there are plenty of ways to get in on the fun!

-The 10th annual Triangle Oktoberfest at Koka Booth Amphitheatre in Cary is a two-day affair (Oct.
-4-5), with plenty of family-friendly activities including live music, storytelling, dancing, the beloved wiener dog races and traditional Bavarian food and fare from local favorites that include The Butcher's Market and Annelore's German Bakery—studels, kuchen, bier pretzels, bratwurst, German chocolate and more—plus of course both local and traditional German beers on hand.
+The 11th annual Triangle Oktoberfest at Koka Booth Amphitheatre in Cary is a two-day affair (Oct.
+3-4), with plenty of family-friendly activities including live music, storytelling, dancing, the beloved wiener dog races and traditional Bavarian food and fare from local favorites that include The Butcher's Market and Annelore's German Bakery—strudels, kuchen, bier pretzels, bratwurst, German chocolate and more—plus of course both local and traditional German beers on hand and all-day music from the King Guys Oktoberfest Brass Band.

 Admission to the festival starts at $20 (buy online or at the door), and food and beverages are purchased separately (a sampler pass for unlimited beer pours can be purchased at the venue).

 What other Oktoberfest events are happening?
-The list below are free-admission celebrations at Raleigh area breweries!
+The list below is made up of mostly free-admission celebrations at Raleigh area breweries!

 - Sept.
 21: Oktoberfest at Fortnight Brewing Company